DesktopECHO/Kali-xRDP/README.md

 # [Kali-xRDP • GUI add-on for Kali Linux in WSL1 or 2 (v1.0 / 20210225)](https://github.com/DesktopECHO/Kali-xRDP)

-Kali-xRDP is a fully-automated script to install xRDP on Kali Linux from the Windows Store.
+Kali-xRDP is a fully-automated script that installs xRDP ontop of Kali Linux from the Windows Store.
 It works under WSL1 or WSL2 and includes optimizations and visual tweaks for a smooth and responsive desktop experience.
+Display scaling is configured automatically and works on everything from standard unscaled displays all the way to xHiDPI (250%+) displays like the Microsoft Surface.

 Other Kali GUI installers are designed to work with WSL2 only, and therefore target newer versions of Windows.
-Kali-xRDP works in WSL1 on Windows 10 version 1809, Windows Server 2019, Server Core, or Hyper-V Server 2019.
+Kali-xRDP works with Windows 10 version 1809, Windows Server 2019, Server Core, or Hyper-V Server 2019.
 Running Kali in WSL1 can also be useful on newer versons of Windows when running on older hardware without VT-d, or in a virtual machine without nested virtualization support.
 Note that WSL1 has limitations in its networking stack that prevent some of Kali's included tools from working as they should.

 The install script is meant to be run on a new Kali Linux installation from the Microsoft Store.
-If Kali is not detected on your system it will download the .AppX image from Microsoft and install it for you.
+If Kali is not detected on your system it will download the .AppX image directly from Microsoft and install it for you.

 **INSTRUCTIONS:  Open a NEW elevated command prompt window (admin rights are required to open firewall ports for RDP and SSH) then type/paste the following command:**